ManuPerezSan/msoffice365/README.md

     Possible values: Windows10, Bing or Unsplash

     Windows10 copy images from Microsoft.Windows.ContentDeliveryManager
+    Bing and Unsplash use their REST API to download picture(s)

 ## Parameter idx
     Only when provider=Bing.
 0 = today, 1 = yesterday (0 by default)